hauva69/pgn4web/chrome-extension/README.txt

 Beta and development versions:

-for testing new functionality with the beta and development versions of Google Chrome, the background.html variable extensionChannel can be set to "stable" (default), "beta" or "development" in order to trigger testing code in the extension's HTML, CSS and JAVASCRIPT (remember to manually update manifest.json if needed).
+test new functionality with the beta and development versions of Google Chrome changing manifest.json to background.html?beta or background.html?development update other parts of manifest.json as needed.
 Consider auto-detecting the release channel if possible. http://crbug.com/35070